tuxx/findex-gui/README.md

 192.168.1.12 - Elasticsearch
 ```

-To get up and running:
+To get up and running, make sure you have the correct versions installed:

 ```sh
 $ ansible --version